 In the early 1980’s, the boombox took cassette tape portability to the extreme.
 As time went on, boomboxes grew bigger, louder, and heavier.
 With lighted VU meters, dual cassette decks for dubbing, multiple input jacks (including dedicated phono and microphone inputs), equalization controls, Dolby noise reduction, AM/FM tuner (some models included shortwave!), and dedicated tweeters and woofers, the boombox became a full-fledged, shoulder-mounted, hi-fi stereo system.
 The Conion C-100f, for instance, was a monstrous, 3-way system that took ten D cell batteries!
 You cannot truly appreciate the sheer scale of this model without being in its presence.
 It even had an alarm that, when set, would activate if the unit was moved.
 I bought a used C-100f on eBay but later sold it because it had too many issues.

 One reason for the boomboxes longevity was their ability to adapt to different technologies.
 The JVC 3090EN had a built-in TV.
 The Sharp VZ-2000 included an integrated vertical turntable that played the other side of the record without having to “flip” the record over.
-The Dynasty “Disco Lite” housed colored lights where the woofers’ dust caps normally would have been, which flashed to the beat of the music being played.
+The Dynasty “Disco Lite” housed lights behind the woofers’ translucent-colored dust caps which flashed to the beat of the music being played.
 Some models even came with remote controls.
 When CDs became popular, boombox CD players emerged.
 A word of warning- if you go searching for some of these classic vintage boxes on eBay, have your heart medication close by unless you are prepared to knock over a bank.
 Sorry, but my budget does not include a comma.

 I supported New Wave Toys’ Kickstarter crowdfunding campaign for a 40% scale working boombox, which was much more in line with my limited budget.